Portfolio Approach Work Tools Connect

 I convened a cross-functional group spanning risk, compliance, frontline leadership, HR, operations, and technology — with executive sponsorship at the highest level.

 We built the charter and meeting structure together, so leaders saw themselves in it from the start.
-The goal was simple: make learning a leadership conversation, not just an L&D deliverable.
+The goal was simple: make learning a leadership conversation, not just a function-owned deliverable.

-Artifact: Learning Governance Committee Charter Governance Document · Published Feb 2026
+Actual Work Samples Governance Document · Published 2026

 What This Accomplished